ronan-lashermes/SpinalHDL/RFC_TaggedUnion.md

 }
 ```

-This is not about correctness, both implementations are.
-But the second one leverages the type system to remove ambiguity, thus lowering the verification work.
+This isn't about correctness, as both implementations are correct.
+However, the second one leverages the type system to remove ambiguity, thus reducing the verification effort.

-## What are sum types / tagged unions
+## What Are Sum Types / Tagged Unions?

-A product type is a composite type that includes a type A **and** a type B. This is your regular SpinalHDL’s Bundle.
+A product type is a composite type that includes both type A **and** type B. This is the regular SpinalHDL’s Bundle.
-A sum type is a composite type that includes a type A **or** a type B.
+A sum type, on the other hand, is a composite type that includes either type A **or** type B.

-The most famous implementation of sum types is probably in rust
+The most well-known implementation of sum types is probably in Rust:

 ```rust
 enum ReadWriteRequest {
     Read(ReadRequest),
     Write(WriteRequest)
 }
 ```

-Our rust example defines a *ReadWriteRequest* type that can either be a *Read* with type *ReadRequest* or a *Write* with *WriteRequest*, but not both at the same time.
+Our Rust example defines a *ReadWriteRequest* type that can either be a *Read* with type *ReadRequest* or a *Write* with type *WriteRequest*, but not both simultaneously.

-A hardware sum type would be the equivalent : for the I/O of a Read/Write port, the type would specify that only one of the two is valid at a given time.
+A hardware sum type would be equivalent: for the I/O of a Read/Write port, the type would specify that only one of the two is valid at a given time.
-For a data in registers, the type would specify that only one of the two is valid.
+For data in registers, the type would specify that only one of the two is valid.

-The goal is to have the type system describes more precisely the hardware and the associated correct semantics.
+The goal is for the type system to describe the hardware and its associated semantics more precisely.
-There are several possible hardware way to implement a sum type, we will discuss this below.
+There are several possible hardware ways to implement a sum type, which we will discuss below.

 ## Implementation ideas (not working for now)